jtzell/mail-addons/mail_fix_553/README.rst

 E.g:

 * Customer send email from USER@CUSTOMER.com to info@MYDOMAIN.COM
-* odoo accept email and try to send notifcation to related odoo users.
+* flectra accept email and try to send notifcation to related flectra users.
 E.g to admin@gmail.com.
-* By default odoo prepare notification email with parameters as follows:
+* By default flectra prepare notification email with parameters as follows:

   * FROM: user@CUSTOMER.com
   * TO: admin@gmail.com